Willy-Kimura/BootMeUp/README.md

     ' Success!
 Else

-    ' We will use the 'AdministrativeMode' property
+    ' We will use the 'AdminMode' property
     ' to check whether the program was launched
-    ' with Admin privileges.
+    ' with Administrative privileges.
-    If bootMeUp.AdministrativeMode = False Then
+    If bootMeUp.AdminMode = False Then

         ' If the task requires one to run with Admin privileges, ' direct the user to do so And complete the action.